 - A current or former student, contractor, or visitor is found to have engaged in serious misconduct pursuant to applicable university policies, including but not limited to the Student Code of Conduct, PPM 3010, or PPM 3015.

-The Vice President for Human Capital Services, or VPHCS, is the university employee authorized to designate employees as ineligible for hire/rehire.
+The Vice President for Human Resources, or VPHR, is the university employee authorized to designate employees as ineligible for hire/rehire.

-- Requests for designating an individual as ineligible for hire/rehire shall be directed to the Director of Employee Relations and Engagement in Human Capital Services, or HCS.
+- Requests for designating an individual as ineligible for hire/rehire shall be directed to the Director of Employee Relations and Engagement in Human Resources, or HR.
 Such requests may be submitted following conclusion of university processes implementing applicable disciplinary policies.